P60s and tax codes: your questions answered!

-All pension providers are required by law to send you this information, but it's understandable if you have questions or concerns.
+All companies that pay out pension benefits are required by law to send you this information, but it's understandable if you have questions or concerns.
 To help put your mind at ease, we've put together a list of common questions that you might have about P60s and tax codes:

 I’m not a tax payer...why have I got a code?

 All UK residents are each assigned a tax code by HM Revenue & Customs (HMRC), even if you are a non-tax payer.
 If you’d like to know more, please contact them for further information.

 I think I’m on the wrong tax code.
 How can I get this changed?

 As your tax code is supplied to us by HMRC, you should contact them first.
 If there has been a mistake they will then investigate and provide the correct tax code.